 The next section of this post contains links to find the books mentioned.
-We are not compensated in any way for these recommendations.
+These are not affiliate links.
 We just like them.

-One of our all time favourites is Métis artist Dana Standinghorn.
+One of our all-time favourites is Métis artist Dana Standinghorn.
 Her bright and colourful work can be found in The Giving Tree: A Retelling of a Traditional Métis Story and My First Métis Lobstick.
-She has also become an illustrator for a new series of books from Nelson Educators called Under One Sun.
+She has become an illustrator for a new series of books from Nelson Educators called Under One Sun.

 We wrote an art lesson that accompanies her books and artistic style that you can download the lesson for free in our store.
 It includes a literacy activity as well assuming you choose to read the book along with the art lesson.
-We wrote an extra post just about this lesson in case you want to read up a little more.
+We wrote an extra post just about this lesson to read a little more.

-If you enjoy that, you can get all of our Indigenous Artists of Canada Inspired Art Projects in our store, too.
+If you enjoy that, grab our Indigenous Artists of Canada Inspired Art Projects.
 It features several different artists from all across Canada.

 Appreciating art is just one way to appreciate an entire culture.

-Most importantly, we teach our students that a culture is full of a variety of people with common interests and values, but without the stereotypes.
-We want our students to respect all cultures by learning as much as they can about each and every one, including the different individuals who make up our community.
-Art is just one way we learn about Indigenous cultures in Canada, but we try to teach our students about Indigenous people throughout each and every day by providing real experiences with real people.
+Most importantly, we teach our students that culture is full of a variety of people with common interests and values, but without stereotypes.
+We want our students to respect all cultures by learning as much as they can about each one.
+Art is just one way we learn about Indigenous cultures in Canada.
+We try to teach our students about Indigenous people each and every day by providing real experiences with real people.

 Aside from visual arts, we worked with several people to learn more about different Indigenous cultures and their history in Canada.
 We were very lucky to get to work with guest dancers.
 Our female students had the chance to learn portions of the shawl dance while our male students worked to learn some simple steps in a hoop dance.
 They loved it and we’ve tried to have these dancers come back on a regular basis.
-We even had a grandmother who made a set of shawls for our students to wear when they presented at an assembly.
+We even had a grandmother who made a set of shawls for our students to wear.
+They wore them when they danced at an assembly.

 Drama is another way we connect to Indigenous cultures.
 We often read stories and then act them out.
 We’ve even done some drama circles in order to learn more about history of different cultures.
 You can find these items in our store.